 Even if you don’t sync your iPhone or iPad to your Mac or Windows PC, you might still want to make a backup of any iTunes Store purchases you have made on your iOS device for safekeeping.

 With the introduction of so-called App Thinning technologies in iOS 9, it is no longer possible to transfer purchased apps as these downloads are now tailored specifically to your iOS device.
 For example, iPad-related assets are omitted from an app you have download onto your iPhone.

-In this tutorial, we’ll guide you through the easy process of transferring your purchased music, movies, television shows, ringtones, podcasts and books from an iPhone, iPod touch or iPad to a Mac or Windows PC running iTunes.
+In this tutorial, we’ll guide you through the easy process of transferring your purchased music, movies, television shows, ringtones, podcasts and books from an iPhone or iPad to a Mac or Windows PC running iTunes.

 Before you transfer purchases, ensure that your computer is authorized with the same Apple ID you used to make the purchases: select iTunes → Store → Authorize This Computer, enter your Apple ID and password and click Authorize.